aryan-p5tel/Coding-Projects/README.md

-# Simple Python Mini Projects
+# Coding Projects

 ## About

-This repository contains small Python projects I’ve built to practice and improve my programming skills.
+This repository contains small projects I’ve built to practice and improve my programming skills.

 Finished GCSE Computer Science a year early and wanted to continue coding with real life tools.
 Hope to go into an IT related job and developing skills on: